Northeast Corridor: New trains for Acela

 On August 26, 2016, Vice President Joe Biden announced a $2.45 billion federal loan package to pay for new Acela equipment and upgrades to the NEC.
 The loans will finance 28 trainsets to replace the existing fleet.
 The trains are being built by Alstom in Hornell and Rochester, New York.
-Passenger service using the new trains had been expected to begin in 2024, but as of December 2024 the start date had been pushed to the spring of 2025.
+Passenger service using the new trains had been expected to begin in 2024, but implementation was highly delayed.
+The first new trainsets entered service on August 28, 2025.
 The current fleet is expected to be retired when all the replacements have been delivered.
 Amtrak plans to repay the loans through increased NEC passenger revenue.

 Connecticut speed upgrade

 The Connecticut Department of Transportation plans to replace a three-mile stretch of track in Bridgeport, Stratford, and Milford, including the reconstruction of eight bridges (one in Bridgeport and seven in Stratford), catenary replacement, the reconstruction of one interlocking for high-speed track changes, and the construction of an additional new high-speed interlocking.
 These improvements will allow Metro-North and Amtrak trains to travel at 90 mph instead of the current 70 mph limit.
 The $385 million project is planned to begin in 2025, with completion estimated in December 2028.